csmith111/csmith111.github.io/_posts/2016-02-11-Animation.markdown

        ]
     ][]

-main = Signal.map animatedYogi Mouse.x
+main = Signal.map animatedImage Mouse.x

 {% endhighlight %}

-Try this out by pasting this code in the [online editor/runner.][try-elm]
+Try this out by pasting this code in the [online editor/runner.][try-elm] You should see that the image size is animated based on the x coordinate of the Mouse withing the window.

+Let us see if we can understand this code.
+The first thing is to create a function that displays an image (Feel free to replace this image with any image you like to animate and continue the exercises).
+This function `animatedImage` takes one parameter as input which set the width of the the image.

+Now in order to animate it we need to map this function over a Signal that contains your mouse x coordinates.
+But we know how to do that from our examples using Signals; just use Signal.map.

 [Signals-elm-lang]:http://elm-lang.org/guide/reactivity#signals